Take advantage of bulk discounts of up to 20%. No code needed!

 3. Micronutrients and Hydration: Vitamins, minerals and adequate water intake are crucial for muscle function and recovery.

-Top 5 popular diets for bodybuilders
+Top 5 Popular Diets for Bodybuilders

 Macronutrient distribution

-• Proteins (30-40%) -Essential for muscle recovery and building.
+• Proteins (30-40%) Essential for muscle recovery and building.
 Examples:

 • Chicken, turkey, beef, fish (salmon, tuna), eggs, low-fat cottage cheese, whey protein.

-• Carbohydrates (40-50%) - Give energy for heavy training.
+• Carbohydrates (40-50%) – Provides energy for heavy workouts.
 Examples:

 • Oatmeal, whole grain rice, sweet potato, quinoa, vegetables, fruit.

-• Fats (15-25%) - Needed for hormone production and general well -being.
+• Fats (15-25%) – Necessary for hormone production and general well-being.
 Examples:

 • Avocado, nuts, olive oil, salmon, peanut butter.